wren-lang/wren/doc/site/method-calls.markdown

 The body of a method is a [block](syntax.html#blocks).
 If it is a single expression&mdash;more precisely if there is no newline after the `{` &mdash;
-then the function implicitly returns the value of the expression.
+then the method implicitly returns the value of the expression.

 Otherwise, the body returns `null` by default.
 You can explicitly return a value using a `return` statement.
 In other words, these two methods do the